jmrocha/asso19_project/README.md

 render SVG                // change render to SVG help                      // shows possible commands
 ```
-And to support concatenation of operations such as:
+Including the concatenation of operations:
 ```
 draw rect 10 10 10 10 and draw circle 10 10 10 and export json
 ```